Ahmedemad190/testing/README.md

 # Essential protocols

 http : It is an application layer protocol that allows for the transfer of various types of data, such as text, images, and multimedia, between clients and servers.
+It works on __port 80__

 # Here are some features that HTTP has
 - HTTP is stateless : mean any request from client to server is standalone request